 Following the agreement between patients and clinic to proceed, various medical protocols are, firstly, undertaken, on both clients, including sperm analysis and a “mock embryo transfer”, for the female.
 Dr Szlarb also advises that if fertility problems persist, even when using donated eggs/oocytes, then endometrium immunology testing might be advised to help the medical team find the best protocol for continuing.
 Ultimately, the clinic wants each patient’s outcome to be a pregnancy, to term.

 As with any cycle of IVF, whether using donor or own oocytes, the objective is to transfer a healthy embryo for implantation.

 Clinics, therefore, monitor embryos and look for those which appear to, scientifically, offer higher odds of progressing and developing into pregnancy and live birth.
 Embryos are monitored by looking at many things, including cell division, appearance and whether there are signs of fragmentation or any anomalies.
 It’s expected, that after fertilisation has taken place, within 24 hours the impregnated oocyte should begin its first cleavage division, of becoming two cells, and then continue doubling to reach between 100-200 cells, on day five (blastocyst stage).

-IVF Spain has a donor pool of around 500 women who make up their database.
 Donors are all screened, physically and psychologically, and are limited to a maximum of six live births, resulting from fertility treatments.